Engine Cleaning with Muriatic Acid

-I am curently rebuilding an engine (1970 Ford 390) and wish to find an acid that will eat the grease and rust off but will not etch the metal.
-Can a specific strength of Muriatic Acid [linked by editor to product info at Amazon] accomplish this and how soon does it need to be rinsed of and painted?
+Q. I am currently rebuilding an engine (1970 Ford 390) and wish to find an acid that will eat the grease and rust off but will not etch the metal.
+Can a specific strength of muriatic acid accomplish this, and how soon does it need to be rinsed off and painted?
 Do I need to dip the engine parts or brush them?

 Many Thanks,Mark Byrd